 Leveraging Dynamic Feed Strategies to Accelerate Bioprocess Timelines

 Many bioprocess feed strategies are either fixed to a predetermined time series of setpoints or adjusted manually throughout the process in response to laborious offline measurements of residual substrate.
-However, neither fixed feed regimes nor intermittent adjustments can deliver feed optimally due to the kinetic nature of feed requirements over the course of a fermentation.
+However, neither fixed feed regimes nor intermittent adjustments can deliver feed optimally due to the kinetic nature of feed requirements over the course of a production run.
 The consequence of overfeeding or underfeeding, even by a small magnitude, is starvation or overflow metabolism, respectively, and both can result in subpar performance.

-Fixed feed scheme fed-batch fermentation
+Fixed feed scheme fed-batch culture

 A common requirement for all dynamic processes is an online signal with sufficient sensitivity and reliability to detect the physiological cues of increased substrate demand, excess feeding, and overflow metabolism.
 Thus, the design of dynamic processes is limited to signals that can be measured, such as pH, dissolved oxygen, and off-gas measurements.
 The measurement frequency must be high enough for feeds to be adjusted in a timely manner in response to signals.
 Given these options, many different dynamic feeding strategies can be supported by Culture Biosciences’ 250mL reactors.
-Dynamic schemes can then be further customized based on client requirements for each fermentation process.
+Dynamic schemes can then be further customized based on client requirements for each cultivation process.

 pH and DO stats